jorgeviz/flaspark/README.md

 ## Pre-requirements

+Flaspark v0.0.1 tested with:

-Version tested in Ubuntu 16.04 LTS machine, Python 3.4  and Spark 2.0.0.
+- Ubuntu 16.04 LTS
+- Python 3.4
+- Spark 2.0.0
+- Redis 2.8.4

 (Not guaranteed for other versions).

 Create Virtualenv and install Python reqs.